MOROway/moroway-app-dev/README.md

 * The "oc"-platform is used within the Apache Cordova Android Wrapper App available at F-Droid.
 The wrapper app can be found [here](https://github.com/MOROway/moroway-app-oc).
 This wrapper app contains a [already built version](https://github.com/MOROway/moroway-app-oc/tree/master/moroway-app-oc) of the "oc"-platform.
 * The "snap"-platform is used within the Apache Cordova Electron Wrapper App available at Ubuntu&apos;s Snap Store.
 The wrapper app can be found [here](./wrapper/snap).
 This wrapper app contains a [already built version](./wrapper/snap/www) of the "snap"-platform.

 <a name="morowayrepoautoupdate">&#91;1&#93;</a> Auto updated by a [Github Action](https://github.com/MOROway/moroway-app-dev/actions).
 This action uses code derived from the [github-action-push-to-another-repository](https://github.com/cpina/github-action-push-to-another-repository/) Github Action (License: MIT, by Carles Pina Estany).
+Also the action action-create-tag by rickstaa is used.

 ## Weblate